Medical Coding vs. Medical Transcription: Documenting the Differences

 Medical coders and transcriptionists have different tasks that serve different audiences, but it’s fair to say that they require similar skills on the job.
 Both coders and transcriptionists need to be organized, detail oriented and accurate in their work.
 A mistake in either coding or transcription can lead to larger problems down the road, like incorrect billing statements or inaccurate medical histories.

 Medical transcriptionists also need strong active-listening skills.
 When writing up instructions or notes for patient use, they may not be able to capture every word a physician says.
-This means they’ll have to use good judgement and listening skills when choosing what to include in their reports.
+This means they’ll have to use good judgment and listening skills when choosing what to include in their reports.

 Medical coders, on the other hand, require a few more technical skills.
 They need to be familiar with different coding systems, such as ICD-10 and CPT.
 They must also keep up with changes in coding systems and billing procedures as healthcare technology continues to evolve.